-Applications for the Aboriginal Housing Office (AHO) IT Grants Program (round one) have closed.
+Applications for the Aboriginal Housing Office (AHO) IT Grants Program 2018-19.

 Download a PDF copy of these guidelines

 3. What can the IT grants be used for?

 4. What grants are available?